Bira/octopus-carnival/_posts/2026-08-13-dfrpg-adventurers-knight.md

 archetype is the among the best at fighting, but here this is actually true.

 It helps that GURPS melee combat goes far beyond the "I hit it with my weapon" level of detail supported by D&D mechanics, and that you actually become more effective if you use those options.
-With such a high skill level, you can afford to do that without reducing your chances of success.
+With such a high skill level you can afford to do that without reducing your chances of success.